Linear Alignment of Vision-language Models for Image Captioning: Conclusion

 \section{Conclusion}

-In this work, we advocate for using a linear mapping that can be computed in closed form for two use cases, image captioning and caption evaluation.
-We introduce \OurMethod, an efficient retrieval-augmented image-captioning method, which is based on our mapping and requires substantially less training time than other lightweight image-captioning methods.
-We also introduce aCLIP-S and RefaCLIP-S, two new caption evaluation metrics that use our mapping to adapt CLIP-S and RefCLIP-S, respectively, to a downstream dataset.
-Our metrics correlate stronger with human judgement than prior CLIP-based metrics and achieve a new state of the art in three out of four categories.
-Since the evolution of the field is guided by the metrics that it uses, we hope that this work facilitates research in the direction of image captioning.
-We evaluate \OurMethod using established metrics and found its performance to be similar to prior lightweight methods, effectively reducing training time.
-In terms of our newly proposed metrics, however, we found that \OurMethod outperformed competitors on all tasks.
-Moreover, \OurMethod improves transfer to different domains compared to existing retrieval-augmented methods.
-Finally, we propose a novel datastore-augmentation loop (DAL) that iteratively adds synthetic captions to the retrieval datastore and show that it can further improve caption quality.
+In this work, we propose to leverage linear alignment techniques that can be computed in closed form for two use cases, image captioning and caption evaluation.
+We introduce \OurMethod, an efficient retrieval-augmented image-captioning method, which is based on linear alignment and requires substantially less training time than other lightweight image-captioning methods.
+We also introduce aCLIP-S and RefaCLIP-S, two new caption evaluation metrics that use linear alignment to adapt CLIP-S and RefCLIP-S, respectively, to a downstream dataset.
+Since the evolution of the field is guided by the metrics that it uses, we envision that, by introducing metrics that correlate stronger with human perception than their predecessors, this work facilitates image-captioning research.
+We evaluate \OurMethod using rule-based metrics and find its performance to be similar to prior lightweight methods at substantially lower training costs.
+In terms of CLIP-based metrics, though, we find that \OurMethod outperforms competitors on all tasks thus improving the efficiency of lightweight image captioning systems on both ends.
+Finally, we demonstrate that \OurMethod improves transfer to different domains compared to existing lightweight retrieval-augmented methods demonstrating that \OurMethod generalizes well beyond the downstream task distribution.